jgrss/geowombat/doc/source/io-distributed.rst

 Use GeoWombat to gather block-level results in parallel
 -------------------------------------------------------

-If, you wish to retrieve values for each block without writing the entire blocks to file, use :class:`geowombat.core.parallel.ParallelTask`.
-In the example below, a custom function (`user_func`) is processed in parallel over each raster chunk/block.
+If you wish to retrieve values for each block without writing the entire blocks to file, use :class:`geowombat.core.parallel.ParallelTask`.
+In the example below, a custom function (``user_func``) is processed in parallel over each raster chunk/block.

 .. code:: python